1919 Soviet invasion of Ukraine: March on Poltava, Katerynoslav and Kyiv

 After the capture of Kharkiv, the offensive of the Ukrainian Front significantly accelerated.
 On 12 January 1919, the Red Army captured Chernihiv and, on 20 January, it successfully captured Poltava after a sixteen-day battle for the city.
-Units of the 2nd Ukrainian Soviet Division, led by Pavel Dybenko, entered Katerynoslav, which the Petliurists and Makhnovists had been fighting fierecly over.
+Units of the 2nd Ukrainian Soviet Division, led by Pavel Dybenko, entered Katerynoslav, which the Petliurists and Makhnovists had been fighting fiercely over.
 On 18 January 1919, Antonov-Ovseenko, who moved his quarters from Kursk to Chernihiv, accelerated the preparations for the march to Kyiv.
 He expected that the Allies who landed in Odesa and Crimea also intended to launch an offensive in the same direction, in support of Anton Denikin's Volunteer Army.
 However, the negotiations of the Directorate with the French regarding active military aid ended with the French refusing.

 Symon Petliura (center), commander-in-chief of the Ukrainian People's Army, and Volodymyr Vynnychenko (left), leader of the Ukrainian Social Democratic Labour Party.

 In the face of the invasion, treating the Red Army's march as an expression of Russian imperialism, Vynnychenko's Ukrainian socialists supported the defense of the country's independence.
 However, it turned out to be impossible to successfully repel the march of the Ukrainian Front, as the forces loyal to the Directorate were dwindling with each passing day.
 The Ukrainian national movement did not have a broad social base, being the domain of mainly a narrow intelligentsia.
 In addition, the Directorate was weakened by internal disputes between nationalists and socialists.
 At the end of January, only 21,000 soldiers remained loyal to the Ukrainian government.
 On 23 January, Symon Petliura began the evacuation of military personnel from the capital to avoid a battle, the outcome of which would be a foregone conclusion.